 A psychology program develops your ability to understand and communicate effectively with others, making it good preparation for a career in communications.
 One of a communication professional’s most important duties is to create and promote a positive image of the client or organisation they represent.
 They run social media campaigns, write media releases, and often carry out more general duties related to communications for and within the company.

 Counsellors help their clients recognise and work through issues, and the emotional difficulties that result from them.
 One of the primary techniques these caring professionals use is talking therapy.
 Some of the skills and attributes most vital to a successful counselling career include excellent listening skills, communication skills, empathy and patience.
 Counselling is a core professional activity for many psychologists in private practice.
-If you want to become a registered counsellor, you can enrol in a Graduate Diploma of Counselling program after your psychology degree.
+If you want to become a registered counsellor, you can enroll in a Graduate Diploma of Counselling program after your psych degree.
 The program should be approved by the Australian Counselling Association.

-Job titles: counsellor, counsellor advocate, counsellor (clinical services team), counsellor and intake clinician, crisis counsellor, drug and alcohol counsellor, family counsellor, psychologist, school counsellor, senior counsellor, sexual assault counsellor, rehabilitation counsellor, student counsellor.
+Jobs: counsellor, counsellor advocate, counsellor (clinical services team), counsellor and intake clinician, crisis counsellor, drug and alcohol counsellor, family counsellor, psychologist, school counsellor, senior counsellor, sexual assault counsellor, rehabilitation counsellor, student counsellor.

-Human Resources Specialist
+Human Resources Manager

 Your degree in psychology and the insight it has given you into human motivation and behaviour is a useful background for HR.
 HR specialists screen, interview, and recruit new workers for their organisations.
 HR departments are also responsible for workplace training, compensation and benefits, and employee relations.
-To enter this field, you may want to combined psychology with business studies in your degree, complete a certificate or diploma in HR, and/or seek work experience in an HR department.
+To enter this field, you may want to combined psychological and business studies in your degree, complete a certificate or diploma in HR, and/or seek work experience in an HR department.